nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 * `TagContainsKeywordsPredicate`: checks if the tag of student contains any word in the given keywords.
   Partial search is supported. e.g. `beginner` will match `beginners`.

-The following diagram summarizes what happens after user input search command:
+The following diagram summarises what happens after user input search command:

 ![SearchActivityDiagram](images/SearchActivityDiagram.png)